EB-5 visa

-The United States EB-5 visa, employment-based fifth preference category or EB-5 Immigrant Investor Visa Program, created in 1990 by the Immigration Act of 1990, provides a method for eligible immigrant investors to become lawful permanent residents—informally known as "green card" holders—by investing substantial capital to finance a business in the United States that will employ at least 10 American workers.
-Based on the EB‐5 Reform and Integrity Act of 2022, which was signed into law on March 15, 2022, the minimum investment requirement to qualify under the EB-5 program is $1,050,000.
-The investment requirement is reduced to $800,000, however, if the investment is made in a qualifying infrastructure project or targeted employment area (TEA).
+The United States EB-5 visa, employment-based fifth preference category or EB-5 Immigrant Investor Visa Program was created in 1990 by the Immigration Act of 1990.
+It provides a method for eligible immigrant investors to become lawful permanent residents—informally known as "green card" holders—by investing substantial capital to finance a U.S. business (known as a "new commercial enterprise") as long as it creates at least 10 new, full-time jobs for Americans and work-authorized immigrants.

-Most immigrant investors who use the EB-5 program invest in a targeted employment area (TEA)—a rural area or area with high unemployment rate in order to invest less capital.

 The EB-5 program is intended to encourage both "foreign investments and economic growth."
 The EB-5 Immigrant Investor Visa Program is one of five employment-based (EB) preference programs in the United States.

+Based on the EB‐5 Reform and Integrity Act, which was signed into law on March 15, 2022, the minimum investment requirement to qualify under the EB-5 program is $1,050,000.
+The investment requirement is reduced to $800,000, however, if the investment is made in a qualifying infrastructure project or Targeted Employment Area (TEA).
+Most immigrant investors who use the EB-5 program invest in a TEA—a rural area or area with the high unemployment rate in order to invest less capital.
+Investors who make a TEA investment or an infrastructure investment for the $800,000 investment minimum qualify for EB-5 "set aside" visas, which are broken down into three categories: infrastructure projects; projects in high-unemployment areas; and projects in rural areas.

-Applicants traditionally had the choice of investing directly or through a "larger investor pool via regional centers (RC)", which are federally approved third-party intermediaries that "connect foreign investors with developers in need of funding, and take a commission."
+Applicants have the choice of investing directly or through a "larger investor pool via regional centers (RCs)", which are federally approved investment issuers that "connect foreign investors with developers in need of funding, and take a commission."
 Regional centers are usually private, for-profit businesses that are approved by the U. S. Citizenship and Immigration Services (USCIS) which is part of the Department of Homeland Security.

-By May 1, 2017, there were 883 USCIS-approved regional centers and by 2014 the "vast majority" of EB-5 visas were "granted through regional center[s]."
+As of April 4, 2023, there are 640 USCIS-approved regional centers, and as of March 2023, the "vast majority" of EB-5 visas were "granted through regional center[s]."
 By 2015, the EB-5 program had become an "important source of capital for developers" and for the regional centers.
 If an EB-5 investment is made in a regional center, the jobs may be created indirectly through economic activity, as opposed to a direct investment.

-As of April 23, 2020, 78,278 investors have applied for the EB5 program.
-Most investors—about 80 percent—come from four countries: China, South Korea, Taiwan and the United Kingdom.
-Large numbers of applicants have also come from Vietnam, India, Brazil, Mexico, and Nigeria.
-In 2014, 85% of the 10,692 EB-5 visas issued were for Chinese nationals according to a study by Savills Studley, a "real estate services firm."
-On December 20, 2019, President Trump signed a law extending the Regional Center Program through September 30, 2020.
-On March 15, 2022, President Biden signed a law extending the regional center program through September 30, 2027.
+As of April 23, 2020, 78,278 investors have applied for the EB-5 program.
+Nationals from a relatively small set of countries dominate participation in the EB-5 program.
+In fiscal year 2022, nationals from China, India, and Vietnam comprised more than three-quarters of EB-5 admissions, with China alone representing 56.3% of all admissions.
+On December 20, 2019, President Donald Trump signed a law extending the Regional Center Program through September 30, 2020.
+On March 15, 2022, President Joe Biden signed a law extending the regional center program through September 30, 2027.